It will only take 6 minutes to read this post!

-If you don’t have time to read this post now, you can just download Fun Chinese Homophones PDF and read it later!
+If you don’t have time to read this post now, you can just get your Fun Chinese Homophones You Can Use Online PDF and read it later!

-A homophone is two or more words that have the same pronunciation but different meanings, origin, or spelling.
-There are plenty of homophones in the English language, and since Chinese uses tones to indicate the meaning of the spoken word, there are even more ways to create both spoken and written puns and homophones.
-Of course, many of these homophones, especially the more humorous ones and those involving numbers and been created by modern day netizens who appreciate slang and being slightly risque with their use of language.
+A homophone or 谐音 (xié yīn) in Chinese is two or more words that have the same pronunciation but different meanings, origin, or spelling.
+There are plenty of homophones in the English language, but since Chinese uses tones to indicate the meaning of the spoken word, there are even more ways to create both spoken and written puns and homophones.
+Of course, many of these homophones, especially the more humorous ones and those involving numbers and been created by modern-day netizens who appreciate slang and being slightly risque with their use of language.

 The following words are used purely for fun whilst chatting online.
 You can just replace the normal meaning with the second to make the subject matter more lighthearted and amusing.